akhealth/EIS-Modernization/UsabilityResearch.md

 The user group, or Subject Matter Experts (SME), will be in place before the vendor begins working.
 As soon as practicable after the contract has been awarded, a SME group will be assembled with the help of DPA leadership.

 Please note that **Usability Research** is not **User Acceptance Testing**.
-User Acceptance Testing (UAT) User  is done near the end of the design process.
+Acceptance Testing is completed near the end of the design process.
 It is generally used for the developers to prove to the client that the project, or feature is complete according to the acceptance criteria, and ready to implement.
 Usability Research is about measuring how easy the developed software is for their users.
 Usability testing is effectively needed to begin at the earliest of the design phase in the software development lifecycle (SDLC).
 It assists with the design of the feature or increment.

-UAT will be performed by the Division Operations Systems support team, driven by the PBI's and testing packages within Azure DevOps.
+Acceptance testing will be performed by the Division Operations Systems support team, driven by the PBI's and testing packages within Azure DevOps.

 Usability Research will be conducted by actual users on DPA's Technology and Process Development team, as coordinated with the Public Assistance Field Service Manager (PAFSM) for that group.